Excel Functions Tutorials

 We all know the basics of VLOOKUP function in excel.
 Probably for beginners level you must have practiced the formula from the same sheet itself.
 Fetching the data from another worksheet or from another workbook is slightly different using VLOOKUP function in excel.

-Let us have look at the how to use VLOOKUP from another sheet and then how it can be used on another workbook.
+Let us have look at how to use VLOOKUP from another sheet and then how it can be used on another workbook.

 #1 – VLOOKUP from Another Sheet but Same Workbook